 - Shoe is new and isn't as extensively tested

-So, other than its do-gooder mantra, what makes Newton Running Shoes the ones to buy?
+So what makes Newton Running Shoes the ones to buy?
 Newton Running was named after Sir Isaac Newton and has based its company on Newton’s Third Law, that for every action, there is an equal and opposite reaction.
 Physics is the running force (pun intended) behind every pair of Newton running shoes.
 Plus, with free shipping and free returns, why not give them a try?

 The Criteria Used When Searching For The Best Running Shoes From Newton

 Why is it so essential to select the perfect running shoe?
 Running is an all around work out but its your feet that deals with the punishment, enduring and adapting to all sorts of condition and terrain.
 The right type of shoe can keep your feet in optimal condition and keep you running, keeping you comfortable and even preventing unnecessary strain and injuries.

 We use a diverse set of criteria for a couple of key reasons.
 Runners have many different needs and what works for some what won’t work for others.
 So we want our readership to know the criteria so they know we have only the top quality of shoe on our list and so that runners can consider the parameters important to them.

 Breathability is an essential trait of any good running shoe.
 Not only does a breathable shoe keep your foot dry and comfortable but these conditions prevent the irritation that can lead to hot spots and, eventually, blisters.
 These are things that anyone would wish to avoid and runners especially so.